Cghlewis/data-mgmt-ed-research-book/_book/03-dmp.md

 6. Method of data sharing
     - How will you share your data?
 (Ex: Institutional archive, data repository, PI website)
     - Will data be restricted and is a data enclave required?
-    - Is a data agreement required?
+    - Is a data use agreement required?
     - How will you license your data?
     - Will your data have persistent unique identifiers?
 7. Circumstances preventing data sharing